 The Underground Injection Control (UIC) Program issues and reviews permits, conducts inspections, and performs compliance reviews for wells used to inject fluids into the subsurface.
 The program must ensure that injection activities are in compliance with state and federal regulations, and that groundwater is protected from potential contamination sources.
 Injection wells are classified by activity, with most activity concentrating on Class I, II, III, and V wells.
 Class II wells are associated with oil and gas production, and are regulated by the Nebraska Oil and Gas Conservation Commission.
 NDEQ has authority over and manages Class I, III and V wells.

-Injection wells not included in the other specific classes are considered to be Class V wells.
+Class V wells are injection wells not included in the other specific classes, varying from septic system drainfield disposal to aquifer storage and recovery wells.
 The EQC adopted regulations in 2002, prohibiting the following types of Class V wells: agricultural drainage wells, untreated sewage waste disposal wells, cesspools, radioactive waste disposal wells, motor vehicle waste disposal wells, and abandoned drinking water wells used for disposal of waste.
-The Underground Injection Control Program is working to close these types of existing waste disposal systems.
+The Underground Injection Control Program is working to close these types of existing waste disposal systems..

 Who to Contact:

 Groundwater Unit at 402-471-4290